froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/challenges/05_challenge.md

-## Challenge 5 - Failback to the Primary Region (Germany West Central)
+## Challenge 5 - Failback to the Primary Region (France Central)
 ## Prerequisites

 Please ensure that you successfully passed [challenge 4](./04_challenge.md) before continuing with this challenge.

 ### Goal 🎯

-In challenge 5, you will failback the web application from Sweden Central to Germany West Central.
-The storage account could be failed back as well to Germany West Central.
+In challenge 5, you will failback the web application from Sweden Central to France Central.
+The storage account could be failed back as well to France Central.

 ### Actions 🛠️

-* Failback the Web Application from Sweden Central to Germany West Central region (Source environment) and monitor the progress.
+* Failback the Web Application from Sweden Central to France Central region (Source environment) and monitor the progress.
-* Failback Storage Account to Germany West Central.
+* Failback Storage Account to France Central.
 * Restore a VM in Azure.

 ### Success Criteria ✅

-* The failback of all resources to the Germany West Central region has been successfully performed.
+* The failback of all resources to the France Central region has been successfully performed.

 ### Learning Resources 📚